Alfresco/alfresco-ng2-components/docs/core/services/nodes-api.service.md

 [restoreNode](https://github.com/Alfresco/alfresco-js-api/blob/master/src/alfresco-core-rest-api/docs/NodesApi.md#restoreNode)
 pages in the Alfresco JS API for further details and options.
 Note that you can also use the [Deleted Nodes Api service](deleted-nodes-api.service.md) get a list of all items currently in the trashcan.

+### Checking out nodes

+Use `checkoutNode` to lock a file node for offline editing.
+This creates a private working copy and locks the original node so other users cannot modify it.
+On success, the Observable emits the working copy `NodeEntry`.

+Use `cancelCheckoutNode` to discard the working copy and unlock the original.
+You can pass either the working copy node ID or the original node ID.
+On success, the Observable emits the original (unlocked) `NodeEntry`.

 ## See also